CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/web-vm/quick-start.md

 Canonical, Ubuntu, 22.04 LTS, amd64 jammy image build on 2023-07-05

 ### Search for c6a.2xlarge Instance Type and select
+Note, the screenshots show the c6a.2xlarge instance type being selected.
+You can repeat this process for creating a single VM for the c6a.8xlarge and c6a.48xlarge by just searching for and selecting those ec2-instances instead.

 ![Select c6a.2xlarge instance type](../web-vm/aws_web_console_select_c6a.2xlarge_ec2_instance.png)